sourcegraph/handbook/content/strategy-goals/strategy/delivery/index.md

 # Delivery strategy

 This page outlines the short-term strategy for the [Delivery team](../../../departments/engineering/teams/delivery/index.md).
-You can find the overview of Sourcegraph Product and Engineering FY23 Q2 focus [here](../../../departments/engineering/strategy-goals/index.md#fy23-q2-focus)
+You can find the overview of Engineering FY23 Q2 focus [here](../../../departments/engineering/strategy-goals/index.md#fy23-q2-focus)

 ---